galan/dms-exchange-specification/common/reference.md

 # Reference

-# DMS providing native support for dms-exhange format
+# DMS providing native support for dxs
 List  with vendors or independent implentations will follow

 # External links to relevant resources